GDP opens YouTube channel for spreading fake news against PM Modi, CJI - ExBulletin

 GDP opens YouTube channel for spreading fake news against PM Modi, CJI

-New Delhi: The government has accused a YouTube channel called “News Headlines” of spreading fake news against Prime Minister Narendra Modi, India’s Supreme Court, India’s Chief Justice and the Election Commission.
+New Delhi [India] : The government has accused a YouTube channel called “News Headlines” of spreading fake news against Prime Minister Narendra Modi, the Supreme Court of India, the Chief Justice of India and the Election Commission.

 According to the Press Information Bureau (PIB), the YouTube channel has 10 million subscribers and 32 million views.

-The YouTube channel has been accused of spreading false information such as “elections would be held by ballot as per the orders of the Chief Justice of India”.
-He also spread fake news like re-election will be held for 131 Uttar Pradesh Assembly seats.
+The YouTube channel has been accused of spreading false information such as “elections would be held on ballot as per the orders of the Chief Justice of India”.
+He also spread fake news like re-election will be held for 131 seats in Uttar Pradesh Assembly.

 Earlier, he also claimed that Union Road Transport and Highways Minister Nitin Gadkari had resigned from the BJP and joined the Congress.

-The nodal agency’s fact-checking team communicates with the media on behalf of the Government of India.
+The nodal agency’s fact-checking team is communicating with the media on behalf of the Government of India.
 It works to identify fake news making the rounds on social media and associated channels to warn people not to believe it.
+(ANI)

 |